adelaneh/py_manual_vn/README.md

 ##Usage Guide##

-To use this package, import it by running:
+To use this package, import it by running the following python command:

    ```>>> import py_valuenormalization as vn```